 Tip: Since you’re in the neighborhood, head west to explore the Grand Bazaar, one of the largest and oldest covered markets in the world.

 It counts 61 covered walking street and over 3.000 shops, a dream for shopaholics (or a nightmare, you might get a shopping overdose or feel frustrated for not being able to visit all the shops, it’s really impossible).
 Haggling of course is a must if you want to buy something, so be prepared to spent quite some time in the bazaar if you actually plan to do some real shopping instead of just looking.

 The Bazaar attracts nearly half a million visitors a day, so you might find it bit too busy.
 If so, there are other – smaller – bazaars to discover.
 Especially the Spice Bazaar (or Egyptian Bazaar) is a fantastic place to soak up the typical Bazaar-atmosphere.

 Ever seen a stone column cry?
 Head down to Basilica Cistern – also known as the sunken palace or sunken cistern – and marvel at this little wonder.

-The mysterious site was used as a location in the James Bond-movie From Russia with Love (released in 1963, you can have a look at the scene here).
+Trivia: Did you know the Basilica Cistern was featured in the James Bond movie “From Russia with Love”, released in 1963, you can have a look at the scene here.

 Going to a Haman in Istanbul is an unforgettable experience, so get over the embarrassment of being naked in front of other people (mostly the men and woman have separate rooms and/or visiting hours, so why should you even care?).
 Be prepared for some serious steaming, washing and relaxing sessions.